-A UK Ancestry visa applies to a Commonwealth citizen applying from outside the UK and is planning to work in the UK.
+A UK Ancestry visa applies to Commonwealth citizens applying from outside the UK and is planning to work in the UK.
 The applicant must also meet the following eligibility criteria:

-- is a Commonwealth citizen at time of the application and
+- Is a Commonwealth citizen at time of the application

-- and that any such grandparent is the applicant’s blood grandparent or grandparent by reason of an adoption recognised by the laws of the United Kingdom relating to adoption; and
+- and that any such grandparent is the applicant’s blood grandparent or grandparent by reason of an adoption recognised by the laws of the United Kingdom relating to adoption

-- is able to work and intends to take or seek employment in the United Kingdom; and
+- Is able to work and intends to take or seek employment in the United Kingdom

-- will be able to maintain and accommodate himself and any dependants adequately without recourse to public funds; and
+- Will be able to maintain and accommodate himself and any dependants adequately without recourse to public funds

 Documents that need to be submitted: